What do you mean by Blockchain Currency?

 Blockchain and Cryptocurrency are not the same, as they have been referred to historically!

-PS: As a matter of fact, bitcoin—the most popular type of blockchain cryptocurrency—was the first implementation of blockchain currency.
+As a matter of fact, Bitcoin Blockchain—the most popular type of blockchain cryptocurrency—was the first implementation of blockchain currency.

 |Basis of Comparison